9. Vowels and

-Vowels and Formants I: Resonance (with
+Formants I: Resonance (with

-soda bottle demonstration)
+soy sauce bottle demonstration)

-have already learned about fundamental frequency and harmonics
+about fundamental frequency and harmonics or overtones.

 We know that all voiced sounds have a fundamental frequency, that is, the number of times the vocal folds vibrate per second.
 And we know that in addition to this fundamental frequency are a theoretically infinite number of harmonics or overtones, or frequencies that are multiples of the fundamental frequency.
 These overtones decrease in amplitude the higher their frequency.
 (Loudness decreases by about 6 dB for each successive musical octave.
 We'll talk about decibels later.)